haikalllp/Shrewd-Macro-XD/README.md

 ## Troubleshooting

+- **SDK Version Mismatch**: Ensure you have exactly .NET SDK 6.0.428 installed
+- **Build Errors**:
+  - Verify all dependencies are restored
+  - Check that you're using a compatible Windows version
+  - Confirm Visual Studio or .NET development tools are installed
 - **Icon or Resource Issues**: Ensure that the `assets` folder containing `logo.ico` is present in the project directory.
 - **Permissions**: Global hooks and system tray operations may require running the application with appropriate privileges.
 - **Build/Run Errors**: Clean and rebuild the project if you encounter unexpected errors.